 24-hour Toll-free Child Safety Hotline: We encourage all staff, members and families to report any incident or situation they feel is unsafe.
 Through our national partnership with Praesidium, one of the nation’s leading safety experts, Boys & Girls Club members and staff have access to a confidential 24-hour toll-free Child Safety Hotline, 866-607-SAFE (7233) or email SafeClub@Praesidiuminc.com.

-Required Immediate Reporting: Boys & Girls Club of Central New Hampshire staff and volunteers are all mandated reporters.
+Required Immediate Reporting: Boys & Girls Clubs of Central and Northern New Hampshire staff and volunteers are all mandated reporters.
 We are required to report any critical incident/safety concern to local authorities immediately.
 We are also required to report any critical incident to Boys & Girls Clubs of America within 24 hours.

 Mandatory Annual Safety Assessments: We complete a safety assessment each year to ensure we continually make improvements to safety at our Clubs.